ece398-buvip/vip-weather-docs/docs/posts/bradley-cast.md

 However, we are assuming that the Raspberry Pi is receiving data from different microcontrollers.
 Thus, we need a way to identify the microcontrollers so that the Pi can differentiate between them.
 We do this with an ID.
 We add a unique ID in front of the microcontroller and the environmental message.
-So, transmission would look like this:
+The transmission would look like this:

 `[ID][ENV MSG]` instead of just `[ENV MSG]` to the Raspberry Pi.
 Now we can have unique IDs for each microcontroller to send data to the Pi.